Business ideas for 2014: Blogging business

 A low-cost business model, a blogging business can be run from home and there are several revenue streams available in order to monetise your blog.
 Pay Per Click advertising and affiliate links are two of the most popular methods bloggers use to create steady revenue but there are other income-generating strategies you could implement.

-To get started you need to buy hosting and a domain name, ideally one that explicit says what your blog is about.
+To get started you need to buy hosting and a domain name, ideally one that explicitly says what your blog is about.

 Choosing a platform to launch your blogging business is also of primary importance, the most widely used being WordPress, but there are many other similar platforms on the market so shop around to find the right one to suit your business needs.
 If you want to create a unique, customised blog you might want to look into a hiring a web developer to assist you.